geky/ramrsbd/README.md

 If the syndromes are all zero, chances are high we successfully repaired our codeword.

-Unless of course we had enough errors to end up overcorrecting to another codeword, but there's not much we can do in that case.
+Unless of course we had enough errors to end up overcorrecting to a different codeword, but there's not much we can do in that case.
 No error-correction is perfect.